acqrdeveloper/maintenance/readme.md

-# Project : maintenance
+# maintenance
-example of software for the maintenance of model in PHP - Laravel
+example of software for the maintenance of Articles
-# Commands : PHP - Laravel
-* composer install
-* cd public
-* npm bower install -g -f
-* bower install -f

-+ php artisan migrate
-+ php artisan serve